onefinestay/pylytics/docs/getting-started/source-types.rst

 DatabaseSource
 **************

-`DimensionSource` makes use of connections defined in `DATABASES` in `settings.py` to make queries to a MySQL database.
+`DatabaseSource` makes use of connections defined in `DATABASES` in `settings.py` to make queries to a MySQL database.

 Declaring
 ~~~~~~~~~